-Trevor Folley is a coach and trainer with 25 years’ experience in the field of education.
-His roles have included Head of Performing Arts in large secondary school, Essex Adviser for pupil motivation and behaviour, Personalisation & Progression Adviser with The National Strategies and Director for School Improvement with Linden Learning.
+Trevor Folley is a ILM Level 7 accredited executive coach with 25 years’ experience in the field of education.
+His roles have included Head of Performing Arts, Essex Adviser for Motivation and Behaviour, Regional Adviser for Personalisation & Progression and Director for School Improvement with Linden Learning.
 He is a certified Master Practitioner in Neuro-linguistic Programming and an approved trainer with the International Training Academy of NLP.

 Jane Booth, MA FHEA BMus LRAM, is a career development coach.
 She writes, “I coach leaders, often in the fields of Education and or Performing Arts, to uncover unique and personal solutions to the dilemmas and challenges they face.
 Coaching often acts as a ‘fast-forward’ button revealing new and often unexpected levels of personal resourcefulness, strength and inspiration across their working and personal lives.
 Guided by my questioning and responsive listening, my clients discover their own solutions.”

 Chris Brannick is an ILM Level 7 executive coach who uses creative strategies to unlock your potential.
 His experience as a professional musician and writer gives him insight into a variety of communication skills, which feeds into his knowledge of running a multi-faceted and multi-skilled workforce as CEO of a major music charity.